top of page

 Bing Crosby as a young boy with friends in Spokane

-Bing, his family, friends, and contemporaries, and places associated with him: such as his boyhood home in Tacoma.
+Bing, his family, friends, and contemporaries, and places associated with him.

 Books and other Secondary Material:

-Books in various editions by Crosby; and other books either about him, his family, friends, and contemporaries.
+Books in various editions by Bing and other books either about him, his family, friends, and contemporaries.
 Also, includes books owned by him.

-Newsclippings about Crosby and his family, sheet music, Bing Crosby Pro-Am Golf Programs, scrapbooks about Crosby created by his fans.
+News clippings about Bing and his family, sheet music, Bing Crosby Pro-Am Golf Programs, scrapbooks about Crosby created by his fans.

 Research Material: